 Normally (however it is tide dependent) our first stop, Maya Bay was made famous by the film "the Beach" staring Leonardo DiCaprio in 2000.
 This is a "must see" for most tourists so it gets very busy, however we usually arrive before everyone else so you can enjoy the bay to yourselves for a while and take a few photographs without the crowds.
+Please note comments above re mandated closure from June to September.
 If this is our first stop we will enjoy a light breakfast on the beach.

 Pileh Lagoon - tide dependent

 Our next port of call if tide allows is Phileh Lagoon, among the Simba staff (on and off the boats) this is our favourite location on Phi Phi.
 It is a spectacular emerald green lagoon surrounded by high limestone cliffs on 3 sides, one of the worlds most gorgeous natural swimming pools.
 This location has become famous for our traditional jump off the front of the boat and of course that shot of yourself in mid air (please have a look at our photo gallery).
 If you are less adventurous, you can simply use the steps at the side of the boat and enjoy these beautiful waters.

 It is now time to explore the magical underwater world with some snorkelling.
 We have a few locations to choose from, Viking Cove, Loh Somah Bay, Dragon Lagoon, Straight Rock or Par Dang.
 Which location we choose will depend on the sea conditions, tide and other tour groups on the day.
 We supply all your snorkelling equipment including flippers (fins) and floatation aids such as life jackets and swim noodles.
 The staff are always there (in and out of the water) ready to help any first timer with encouragement, advice and sometimes just a helping hand.